Gold Coast Desalination Plant

 It was also blended with treated dam water and used to supplement drinking water supplies in the final year of the Millennium drought in 2009.
 Based on population growth and demand, the desalination plant may be required to supplement peak demand on the Gold Coast as early as 2020.

-This hour-long tour through the plant will take you through the process of how dissolved salts and other minerals are separated from seawater to produce drinking water.
+This hour-long tour through the will take you through the process of separating dissolved salts and other minerals from seawater to produce drinking water.

 Design: Sinclair Knight Merz and Cardno.